 Thus, for those who cherish the original Root Beers’ bright bezel colour, the modern Rolex GMT-Master 126711 CHNR may appear pretty dull.
 Overall, the exciting fact is that although the contemporary version features a brown and black dial, unlike the original Root Beer GMT-Master, the watch is yet referred to as ‘Root Beers’.

-Whether you are looking to sell Rolex, ‘sell my Rolex’ or ‘sell Rolex GMT-Master II’, trustworthy watch buyers like at The Luxury Hut in London ensures to make the process of selling straightforward and convenient for you.
+Whether you are looking for ‘How to sell my Rolex’ or ‘sell Rolex GMT-Master II’, trustworthy watch buyers like at The Luxury Hut in London ensures to make the process of selling straightforward and convenient for you.
 Begin the process by filling up the online form, providing all details of your luxury watch as much as you can.
 You will receive an initial price quote shortly.

 If you are satisfied with it, bring in or send your Rolex watch to get a final offer.
 Accept the offer and get paid with minutes.
 With professional watch buyers at The Luxury Hut, you can rest assured you will obtain the best price possible for your watch in the second hand market.

 In 2014, Rolex decided to stop the production of the Air-King.
 The reasons were not clear.
 Maybe, the sales showed poor performance.
 Or the watchmaker had concerns regarding the selling of Oyster Perpetual that was introduced as Rolex’s entry-level sports steel watch.
 However, Rolex re-introduced the Air-King two years later, offering a new look and …